 What are the benefits of solar for electric vehicle charging?

-Electric vehicles are becoming increasingly popular due to their environmental benefits and lower long-term costs compared to traditional gasoline-powered cars.
+Electric vehicles (EVs) are becoming increasingly popular due to their environmental benefits and lower long-term costs compared to traditional gasoline-powered cars or internal combustion engines (ICE).
 When combined with home solar, owners can greatly reduce their carbon footprint and save money on fuel and energy costs.
-Just ask Dave, our solar educator, who recently expanded his solar system and now runs both his home and EVs off of clean, abundant, solar energy – a zero-energy dream!
+Just ask Dave, our solar educator, who recently expanded his solar system and now runs both his home and EVs off of solar power – a zero-energy dream!

 How does EV Charging work with solar?

 It’s quite simple, especially if you’ve already taken a dive into our Solar 101 Journey to learn the basics of solar. 😉 Solar panels absorb the energy from sunlight which is then converted by a solar inverter into energy your home can use to power an electric vehicle charger in the garage.
 Need a refresher on the parts of a solar system and how solar works?
 Head over to our Solar 101 Resource Hub to learn more!